Coding Quests

 state_machine.transition_to($"../IdleState")

-Again, animation events control the timing.
-The i-frame window is defined by where you place enable_iframes() and disable_iframes() in the dodge animation.
-Tweaking the feel is drag-and-drop in the animation editor.
+Animation events control the timing again.
+The i-frame window is wherever you place enable_iframes() and disable_iframes() in the dodge animation.
+At 60 fps, try 8 to 12 i-frames for a quick roll.
+Around 15 feels forgiving and arcadey.
+Under 6 feels hardcore.
+Tuning it is just dragging markers in the animation editor.

 Hit Detection: Hitboxes and Hurtboxes